d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 implement things from scratch, then you may never truly understand how the model works.
 Moreover, when it comes time to customize models, defining our own layers, loss functions, etc., knowing how things work under the hood will come in handy.
-Thus, we start off describing how to implement linear regression relying only on the primitives in the NDArray and `autograd` packages.
+Thus, we start off describing how to implement linear regression relying only on the primitives in the ndarray and `autograd` packages.
 In the section immediately following, we will present the compact implementation, using all of Gluon's bells and whistles, but this is where we dive into the details.